 My role at my “day job” is that of Content Writer/Editor and, in addition to my creative works, I run a lifestyle blog, An Ideal Life.
-All together, I have written thousands of pieces of SEO content for clients, publications, and projects.
+Altogether, I have written thousands of pieces of SEO content for clients, publications, and projects.
 How can my content creation & strategy experience benefit you?

 From content to promote your business to blog posts to fill your content calendar, I’m happy to write about topics like health & wellness, beauty, family & pets, productivity & organization, books & writing, personal finance, spirituality, and more.